aragon/hack/docs/os-3-ref.md

 ```

 ### 4.8 Examples of rules
-The interpreter supports encoding complex rules in what would look almost like a programming language, for example let’s look at the following [test case](https://github.com/aragon/aragonOS/blob/63c4722b8629f78350586bcea7c0837ab5882a20/test/TestACLInterpreter.sol#L112-L126):
+The interpreter supports encoding complex rules in what would look almost like a programming language.
+For example let’s look at the following [test case](https://github.com/aragon/aragonOS/blob/63c4722b8629f78350586bcea7c0837ab5882a20/test/TestACLInterpreter.sol#L112-L126):

 ```solidity
     function testComplexCombination() {